e14n/webfinger/README.md

 Gets link data for `address` and returns it to function `callback`.

 If you've got an address and you don't want to bother figuring out if it's a webfinger or a hostname, call this and we'll do it for you.
-Same

 `callback` works just like with `webfinger()`.